ecquack/Project68/README.md

 The physical video interface consists of two output pins and a two resistor network that is connected to an RCA jack.
 One pin is the output of the synchronous serial transmitter, and the other is the software generated sync line, used for both horizontal and vertical sync.

 The video display is not interlaced and does not include a colorburst.
 The 8x8 ROM font consists of the standard printable ASCII characters (codes 32-126), plus a number of special characters (codes 0-31 and 127).
 The upper 128 characters are reverse video of the lower 128 characters, which is used to generate the cursor.

-## ADDRESS SPACE

-The address space of the 68008 is filled completely by the 4Mx8 SRAM chip.
-There is no address decoding and no EPROM, ROM, or FLASH memory on the MC68008 bus.
-There is also no memory mapped I/O. Just an unbroken address space full of zero wait state SRAM.

 ## BIOS